axibase/atsd/administration/hbase-replication.md

 # HBase Replication

-This guide describes how to configure master-to-slave replication at the HBase level so that all changes on the master cluster are replayed on the slave cluster.
+This guide describes how to configure replication at the HBase level to replay all changes from the primary cluster on the secondary cluster.

+For the purpose of this document:

-`atsd_master` is the hostname of the HBase Master host on the _master_ cluster and `atsd_slave` is the hostname of the HBase Master on the _slave_ cluster.
+* `primary_hmaster_hostname` is the hostname of the HBase Master host on the _primary_ cluster.
+* `primary_secondary_hostname` is the hostname of the HBase Master on the _secondary_ cluster.

 :::tip Related Feature
 To replicate the incoming data commands, enable [Command Replication](command-replication.md) option instead.